opentargets/approvalsSupport/README.md

 ### Acknowledgments

 Thanks to Mullard publications for providing the initial dataset of FDA-approved drugs.
 Special thanks to contributors who helped with manual curation and data improvements.
+Additionally, we'd like to extend our gratitude to OpenAI for ChatGPT-4, which assisted in the disease classification process and the generation of these instructions.